capital-G/supercollider-wiki/git-cheat-sheet.md

     ``git clone --recursive git://github.com/supercollider/supercollider.git``

-The `--recursive` flag is required to also download all the *submodules* used by the repositoryd
+The `--recursive` flag is required to also download all the *submodules* used by the repository

 ## Update local repository ##